zopefoundation/zc.zdaemonrecipe/zc/zdaemonrecipe/README.txt

 By default, the startup scripts are generated Python scripts that use the zdaemon module.
 Sometimes, this is inconvenient.
-In particular, when deploying software, generated Python scripts may break after a software update because they contain pasths to software eggs.
+In particular, when deploying software, generated Python scripts may break after a software update because they contain paths to software eggs.
 We can request shell scripts that invoke a generic zdaemon script.
 The shell script only depends on the path to the zdaemon script, which generally doesn't change when updating softawre.